theforeman/theforeman.org/plugins/foreman_ansible/0.x/index.md

 You can use the dynamic inventories feature in Ansible to make your inventory be Foreman, and have host properties and parameters available as Ansible variables in your manifests.

-The project is not packaged yet, but you can find the sources here at [agx/foreman_ansible_inventory](https://github.com/agx/foreman_ansible_inventory).
+The project is not packaged, but you can find the sources here at [theforeman/foreman_ansible_inventory](https://github.com/theforeman/foreman_ansible_inventory).
 Check Ansible's [dynamic inventory documentation](http://docs.ansible.com/ansible/intro_dynamic_inventory.html) to install it.

 # 3. Configuration